thomachuan/healthanalytics-Group_U/README.md

 5. Results visualization and interpretation

 ## === How to Run ===
+1. Data and code need to be saved in the same file

-1. Install required packages
+2. Install required packages

-2. Run the R markdown file
+3. Run the R markdown file

 ## === Results ===